LBacchiani/session-subtyping-tool/README.md

 Here, we assume that you have a terminal open and that you are in the root of the project.
 * Run: `python SessionSubtypingTool.py`

+## Distribution:
+In the Release section, you can find the executable version for:
+- OSx.
+When you download osx.zip move the extracted application from the downloads folder to the Desktop.
+- Windows

 ## Original Algorithms Repositories:
 - [Asynchronous Subtyping](https://github.com/julien-lange/asynchronous-subtyping)